mesosphere/d2iq-engineering-blog/content/posts/clusterapi-vsphere-nodes-with-defined-ip-range/index.md

 dkp create cluster vsphere --cluster-name=${CLUSTER_NAME} --network=${NETWORK} --control-plane-endpoint-host=${CONTROL_PLANE_ENDPOINT} --data-center=${DATACENTER} --data-store=${DATASTORE} --folder=${VM_FOLDER} --server=${VCENTER} --ssh-public-key-file=${SSH_PUB_KEY} --resource-pool=${RESOURCE_POOL} --vm-template=${VCENTER_TEMPLATE} --virtual-ip-interface=eth0 --dry-run -o yaml > dkp-cluster.yaml
 ```

+### Step 6: Update `VsphereMachineTemplate` to use IPAM insted of DHCP

+The generated cluster deployment manifest will have two `VsphereMachineTemplate` resource definitions that define:
+- One pool of machines for `Control Plane`; and
+- One pool of machines for `Worker Nodes`.
+(Note: This is the default but additional worker node pools can be added to a cluster)

+The IPAM solution is very flexibile and does not require all pools in a cluster to get it's IPs from the IPAM.
+This is an important feature as in many cases (like the one defined earlier in this blog), only Control Plane Nodes need to have a predefined list of IPs.

-In the cluster deployment manifest, update the `VsphereMachineTemplate` resource for the set of nodes that are to source the IP from the defined pool as shown below:
+So, in this step, update the `VsphereMachineTemplate` resource for the nodes pool(s) that is/are to get IPs from IPAM as shown below:
 1. Add the `cluster.x-k8s.io/ip-pool-name: ${CLUSTER_NAME}` label.
-This points to the pool that was created in the last step and ties the MachineTemplate to the pool.
+This binds the MachineTemplate to the pool that was created earlier.
-2. Disable dhcp4 and dhcp6
+2. Disable dhcp4 and dhcp6 (DHCP is default so that needs to be disabled for pool(s) using IPAM)

 ```
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1